Deck Park Tunnel: Design

-ADOT officials concede the term "tunnel", in this case, is a misnomer, because it is actually a series of 19 side-by-side bridge underpasses.
+ADOT officials concede the term "tunnel", in this case, is a misnomer, because it is actually a series of 19 side-by-side bridge overpasses.
 The term, however, is now deeply rooted in local vocabulary.

 The bridges over the tunnel are about 150 ft to 250 ft long.

 The tunnel is divided into two tubes, each carrying five lanes of one-way traffic flanked by two emergency lanes.
 Each of the two tubes can carry up to 16,000 vehicles per hour.

 Unused bus lanes

 Between the two tubes exists a tube containing two lanes, designed as an express transit terminal for city buses.
 The terminal was originally planned to be built next to the Central Avenue bridge over Margaret T. Hance Park.
-Passengers disembarking at the terminal will take an escalator or an elevator to the surface, and continue their journey.
+Passengers disembarking at the terminal would take an escalator or an elevator to the surface, and continue their journey.

 While the bus lanes were built, the City of Phoenix was unable to secure the over $20 million needed in Federal Government funds to complete the project.

-The tube is currently unused, and the approaches on both sides of the tunnel are gated off.
+The tube is currently unused except as a lane for emergency vehicles, and the approaches on both sides of the tunnel are gated off.